If we always do what we've always done, we will get what we've always got. —Adam Urbanski

 Many systems have been developed in response to this problem.
 They are primarily divided into two approaches.
 The first is a process approach that provides templates that encourage good decision making—helping us with the way we think.
 The second is a content approach that provides guidelines about what the decisions should be—suggesting to us what to think.
 When used together these two approaches can be very successful in helping us reflect on and improve our decisions.

 The linguist B. L. Whorf has said, "Language shapes the way we think, and determines what we can think about."2 In Chapter 1 we discussed the language of physical therapy practice, focusing on enablement/disablement models and on the patient care management model as sources of the language we use to communicate.
 We can also view these models as guides to our thinking processes, leading us to organize our clinical decisions in certain ways, to adopt new ways to think.

-The use of a disablement model as a basis for our thinking leads us first to recognize that ...
+The use of a disablement model as a basis for our thinking leads us first ...